 It was a smooth ride, except for on the bigger lakes where the weather got a little rough.
 And while the ship covered a lot of ground, we were occasionally passed by hydrofoils.
 They were older looking, but they still moved faster than our Volga Dream.

-The Cruise Route Along the Volga River
+The Volga River Cruise Route

 Through people on the tour and through readings I’ve found that somewhere between 40-50% of the population of Russia lives along the Volga River.
 With the population of Russia about 145 million people, there’s about 70 million people who live in the Volga basin.
 With the populations of Moscow and St. Petersburg about 12 million and 5 million respectively, the remainder is spread out over one of the largest countries in the world.
 On our journey north we would observe some large stretches with no apparent population.